Cinema of the United States: Role of women

-Meryl Streep is cited as one of the most influential women in Hollywood and Katharine Hepburn received four Academy Awards for Best Actress—a record for any performer.
+Meryl Streep holds a record for most Academy Award acting nominations and Katharine Hepburn is the only performer to receive four Academy Awards for Best Actress.

 Women are statistically underrepresented in creative positions in the center of the US film industry, Hollywood.
 This underrepresentation has been called the "celluloid ceiling", a variant on the employment discrimination term "glass ceiling".
 In 2013, the "top-paid actors ... made 2 1/2 times as much money as the top-paid actresses."
 Older male actors made more than their female counterparts of the same age, with "female movie stars mak[ing] the most money on average per film at age 34, while male stars earn the most at 51."

 The 2013 Celluloid Ceiling Report conducted by the Center for the Study of Women in Television and Film at San Diego State University collected a list of statistics gathered from "2,813 individuals employed by the 250 top domestic grossing films of 2012."